ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 # Example Use Cases

-Use cases involving the conveyance of Claims, in particular, remote attestation procedures (RATS, see
+Use cases involving the conveyance of Claims, in particular, Remote Attestation Procedures (RATS, see
 {{-rats}}) require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
 As these are Claims, {{-cwt}} is a suitable format.
 However, the way these Claims are secured depends on the deployment, the security